 The solar wind is formed as the Sun's topmost layer blows off into space carrying with it magnetic fields still attached to the Sun.
 Gusts and disturbances form in the solar wind associated with violent...more

 For a planet to be affected by a blob of material being ejected by the sun, the planet must be in the path of the blob, as shown in this picture.
 The Earth and its magnetosphere are shown in the bottom...more

-This picture shows the flowing of particles into and out of the auroral zone, as Field-Aligned currents (FAC's) take at short-cut through the atmosphere.
-Some of the particles entering the auroral zone...more
+This picture illustrates the streaming of particles into and out of the auroral zone, as Field-aligned currents (FAC's) short-circuit through the ionosphere.
+Some of the particles entering the auroral...more